 Beef pho assembly steps

 Assembly of the pho bo starts with placing mounds of slipper rice noodles in a bowl, followed by paper-thin slices of raw beef eye round.
-Personally, I’ll take ramen over rice noodles any time, and that’s what I use in my pho.
-That’s the beauty of homemade pho bo – you can completely customize it to your taste and come up with a masterpiece.
+Personally, I'll take ramen over rice noodles any time, and that's what I use in my pho.
+That's the beauty of homemade pho bo - you can completely customize it to your taste and create a masterpiece.

 Finish the dish by garnishing it with bean sprouts, greens and squeezing some lime juice over it.

 If you like your pho spicy add some sriracha on the side.
-Traditionally, hot sauces are served on the side so as not to spoil the taste of the broth.
+Traditionally, hot sauces are served on the side not to spoil the broth's taste.
 Just dip a slice of meat into the sauce and eat it, followed by spoonfuls of delicious pho.

 The recipe is originally from the Little Saigon Cookbook.